spring-attic/spring-xd-samples/batch-wordcount/README.md

 >    xd/bin>$ ./xd-shell --hadoopDistro hadoop22
 >````

-You will now create, but not deploy, a new Batch Job Stream using the *Spring XD Shell*:
+You will now create a new Batch Job Stream using the *Spring XD Shell*:

-	xd:>job create --name wordCountJob --definition "wordcount" --deploy false
+	xd:>job create --name wordCountJob --definition "wordcount"

 The UI located on the machine where xd-singlenode is running, will show you the jobs that can be deployed.
 The UI is located at http://localhost:9393/admin-ui